-We made sure we hit the sack at a decent time on my first day in Dubai.
-At 7 AM the next morning, my friend and I descended the stairs of Crowne Plaza Hotel on Sheikh Zayed Road in our pyjamas, camera and yawns in tow.
+We made sure we hit the sack at a decent time on our first day in Dubai.
+At 7 AM the next morning, we descended the stairs of Crowne Plaza Hotel on Sheikh Zayed Road in our pyjamas, camera and yawns in tow.
 But all our drowsiness vanished once we found ourselves in the nippy outdoors.
 The temperature was lovely – around 20 degree celsius.
 And the metro rail in the distance seemed to disappear into nothingness – so dense was the fog!

-I love museums and I knew had to go to Dubai Museum, housed within the 18th century Al Fahidi Fort and the oldest structure in the entire city.
-The moment we exited Al Fahidi metro station, I realised this was a Dubai I could learn to love.
+We love museums and we knew we had to go to Dubai Museum, housed within the 18th century Al Fahidi Fort and the oldest structure in the entire city.
+The moment we exited Al Fahidi metro station, we realised this was a Dubai we could learn to love.

 Constructed from sea rocks and gypsum, the fort was originally built to defend Dubai and serve as a residence for the ruler.
 Restoration work on the fort was completed by 1994.

 You don’t realise just how unimaginably vast and magnificent the desert is, until you’re at its very core, your feet upon those countless grains of sand.
-In my travels, I’ve romanced mountains, forests, lakes, rivers and beaches galore.
-But never had I confronted the mystical beauty of the desert until Dubai.
+In our travels, we’ve romanced mountains, forests, lakes, rivers and beaches galore.
+But never have we confronted the mystical beauty of the desert until Dubai.

-But this was when I was standing on my own two feet.
-Just moments ago, I was being hurtled in all directions in a Toyota Land Cruiser, courtesy my very first desert safari.
+But this was when we were standing on our own two feet.
+Just moments ago, we were being hurtled in all directions in a Toyota Land Cruiser, courtesy our very first desert safari.
 If you think roller coasters are scary, wait till you experience a desert safari.
 As the vehicle navigates the slopes and dunes of the desert, you’ll find the sky beneath you and the sands above you.

 The first stop we made was simply to drink in the golden glory of the desert and of course, click a few pictures.
 The second was to try our hands at quad biking.
 These are four wheeled vehicles that anyone (even children) can ride, on a single or double seater basis, to get a first-hand feeling of navigating the desert.
 But be warned, it can be quite expensive.
-I gave it a miss in favour of watching a marvellous sunset.
+We gave it a miss in favour of watching a marvellous sunset.

-Our desert safari concluded with a huge live entertainment and buffet dinner set-up, where I saw some couples enjoying camel rides in the last of the daylight.
+Our desert safari concluded with a huge live entertainment and buffet dinner set-up, where we saw some couples enjoying camel rides in the last of the daylight.
 For a fee, you could also get yourself clicked with an eagle on your shoulder.